2026 Programme

 11:45 - 12:15

-Flexible work-life integration for multi-generational workforces
+Flexible work-life integration for parental inclusion

 Employee Experience Lightning Talks